Footbodds Logo

 In the goal-scoring category, Cremonese's top scorer Jamie Vardy ranks 11th out of the top 11 players with 5 goals, contributing valuable goals to Cremonese's attack.

-For assists, Cremonese's top playmaker Jari Vandeputte ranks 8th in the competition with 4 assists, demonstrating solid playmaking quality.
+For assists, Cremonese's top playmaker Jari Vandeputte ranks 11th out of the top 11 players with 4 assists, providing valuable creativity to Cremonese's attack.

 What is Cremonese's current position?